-General DC power consumption notes.
+General DC power requirement notes.

 - 1. Minimum current loading for each supply voltage is not less than 1.7% of the maximum operating current shown. - 2.
 The +5V and +12V supplies should employ separate ground returns. - 3.
-Where power is provided to multiple drives from a common supply, careful consideration for individual drive power consumption should be noted.
+Where power is provided to multiple drives from a common supply, careful consideration for individual drive power requirements should be noted.
 Where multiple units are powered on simultaneously, the peak starting current must be available to each device. - 4.
 Parameters, other than spindle start, are measured after a 10-minute warm up. - 5.
-Drive background activity can cause instantaneous +5V and +12V current peaks in excess of the stated values.
+No terminator power.